Seventy miles of garage sales will line the Wisconsin side of the Mississippi River from Stoddard, just south of La Crosse, and Lynxville.

-On the banks of the Mississippi, 250 artists show their wares around St. Anthony Main.
-There are also concerts, art for kids and a car show.
+On the banks of the Mississippi, 200 artists show their wares.
+There will also be music, art for kids and a car show.

 Besides sausage sampling, there will be music, a dachshund derby, a beer-stein holding contest and hotdog games.

-This Fox River town on the western edge of Chicago offers music, a carnival, a Swedish cottage walk and a big parade Sunday.
+This Fox River town on the western edge of Chicago offers music and a carnival, car show, chocolate craw and Swedish cottage walk.